soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/eop/manage-mail-users-in-eop.md

 - Use remote Windows PowerShell to manage mail users: Add and manage mail users by running remote Windows PowerShell.
 This method is useful for adding multiple records and creating scripts.

 > [!NOTE]
-> You can add users in the Office 365 admin center, however these users can't be used as mail recipients.
+> You can add users in the Microsoft 365 admin center, however these users can't be used as mail recipients.

 ## Before you begin